willieeaton/channel-project/README.md

 YouTube media-review channel.

 CSS features:
-* Responsivity: Navbar changes from horiz to vertical on mobile
+* Responsivity: Navbar changes from horiz to vertical on mobile; show and cast pages use flex to accommodate smaller screens
 * Minimalist, modern design.
 Sans serif font family
 * Google Fonts integration for cross-browser display of a Helvetica-like font (Currently using Lato and/or Open Sans; open to change)